From the streets to the courtroom: Thanksgiving has a whole new meaning for one attorney

 Shianne Bowlin is settling into her first job as an attorney with Disability Rights Maine.
 The agency provides protection and legal advocacy for people with developmental disabilities or mental illness.
 And she is still pinching herself.

-Thanks to student loans, Shianne enrolled as a psychology major at Southern Indiana University, but couldn't afford to live in the dorm.
+Thanks to student loans, Shianne enrolled as a psychology major at the University of Southern Indiana but couldn't afford to live in the dorm.

 Despite being homeless, Shianne earned three bachelor's degrees and a master's degree.
 While working with patients committed to a psychiatric unit at a mental health facility, her career focus changed.